On the $H$-ring structure of infinite Grassmannians: Finite dimensionality

 \section{Finite dimensionality}

-From the previous discussion it is clear that a Grassmannian element is finite dimensional if it can be represented by pair of finite matrices.
-If $\mathfrak A$ is a discrete ring then finite dimensionaly holds automatically.
+From the previous discussion, it is clear that a Grassmannian element is finite dimensional if it can be represented by a pair of finite matrices.
+If $\mathfrak A$ is a discrete ring, then finite dimensionality holds automatically.
 More generally, every Grassmannian element is finite dimensional if we can approximate in $\mathfrak A$ in traditional sense.
-Although approximative techniques are against our philosophy, we feel necessary to demonstrate the statement above in order to connect to the classical viewpoint. \begin{point} We say that a polymetric $\mathfrak A$ is norm-strong if there is a distinguished seminorm $q$ such that for each seminorm $p$ there is an other seminorm $\tilde p$ and $C,i,j\in\mathbb N$ such that for all $X_1,X_2,\ldots, X_n$ $(n\geq 1)$
+We demonstrate this statement in order to connect to the classical viewpoint. \begin{point} We say that a polymetric $\mathfrak A$ is norm-strong if there is a distinguished seminorm $q$ such that for each seminorm $p$ there is an other seminorm $\tilde p$ and $C,i,j\in\mathbb N$ such that for all $X_1,X_2,\ldots, X_n$ $(n\geq 1)$, we have

 This class of polymetric rings also behaves well with respect to taking $\mathfrak A^+$ and $\mathcal K_{\Omega}(\mathfrak A)$. \end{point} \begin{point} Suppose now that $\mathfrak A$ is a norm-strong polymetric ring.
-If $P\approx\mathbf R\mathbf 0_\Omega$ is an idempotent then we can take $\varepsilon$ such that
+If $P\approx\mathrm R\mathbf 0_\Omega$ is an idempotent, then we can take $\varepsilon$ such that

 yet so that in a distinguished seminorm $\|\varepsilon\|$ can be arbitrarily small.
 Then